LocalAtBrown/article-rec-db/README.md

 2. Run `docker run --rm --name postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_HOST_AUTH_METHOD=trust -p 127.0.0.1:5432:5432/tcp postgres`
 3. Run `DB_NAME=postgres pytest tests` from the root directory of the project.
 Explore the `pytest` docs (linked above) to see more options.

+Steps 2 and 3 can be combined into one Poe task: `poe test`, which also stops the container after the tests are done, even if tests fail.
+In addition, you can also run `poe lclstart` to just start the container, and `poe lclstop` to stop it whenever you're done. `poe lclconnect` will connect you to the container via `psql` so you can poke around.

 Note that if you decide to run the Postgres container with different credentials (a different password, port, etc.) or via a different method, you will likely need to update the test file to point to the correct Postgres instance.